We have seen a huge rise over the last decade in ride-hailing apps like Uber and Lyft.

 Luckily, there are now apps for that.

-RideGuru and What’s The Fare, both available on iPhone and Android, are two apps that can quickly let you evaluate Uber pricing and taxi pricing for a given trip and make an informed decision about which ride will be cheaper for you.
+There are fare estimators that can quickly let you evaluate Uber pricing and taxi pricing for a given trip and make an informed decision about which ride will be cheaper for you.

-You can also use this handy Uber calculator to estimate the cost of your next trip.
+You can also use this handy Uber fare estimator to estimate the cost of your next trip.

 Uber vs. Taxi: Vehicles